yoloswaglyfestyle/cashew/README.md

 ## Setup

+Prereq's:
+- Redis Db (at least one)
+- Mongo Db
+- Loggly Account

 You'll need the following environment variables.
 You can either add them to your environmemt or create an `.env` file in the project root.

 ```